This healthcare giant invests millions in affordable housing to keep people healthy

 In an East Oakland neighborhood on the verge of gentrification, when an affordable apartment complex went up for sale–and tenants there risked steeply rising rents–Kaiser Permanente, the largest private integrated healthcare system in the U.S., helped put up the money to buy the building and keep rent low.

 It’s the first impact investment for the Oakland-based company’s $200 million Thriving Communities Fund, and one of three major projects the company announced today.
-Along with the nonprofit Enterprise Community Partners, Kaiser created a new joint equity fund called the Housing for Health Fund and supplied the initial funding that let a local nonprofit, the East Bay Asian Local Development Corporation, purchase the building for $5.2 million.
+Along with the nonprofit Enterprise Community Partners, Kaiser created a new joint equity fund called the Housing for Health Fund and contributed $5.2 million to help a local nonprofit, the East Bay Asian Local Development Corporation, purchase the building for $8.7 million.
 In a second nationwide loan fund, Kaiser and Enterprise are each committing $50 million to create and preserve affordable housing in the markets that Kaiser serves with its integrated system of health insurance, hospitals, doctors, and medical groups.
 Kaiser also announced plans to find housing for more than 500 people in Oakland who are over 50, homeless, and have at least one chronic health condition.

 “We have been learning over the years that homelessness and inadequate housing are major health issues,” says Bechara Choucair, a physician and chief community health officer for Kaiser Permanente.
 “We know that safe and stable housing is a key determinant for both physical and mental health.
 And really, without a place to live, it’s pretty much impossible for a person to take care of their basic health needs.”

-Note: Correction: We’ve updated this article to reflect that Kaiser contributed a large chunk, but not the entire sale price, of the building in Oakland.